 Key Principle 4: Hold to Account.
+The substance of this principle corresponds to the Investigation, sanctions and seeking redress principle of NHSCFA's strategy.
 This section sets out the requirements in relation to detecting and investigating economic crime, obtaining sanctions and seeking redress.
 (Chapter 5, Standards 4.1 - 4.6)